nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * the classes she teaches 5A and 8C

 {: .alert .alert-secondary}
-> When a new teacher is added, with the example command above, she will be displayed as shown below, with the following example success message:
+> When a new teacher is added using the example command above, she will be displayed as shown below, with the following example success message:
 >
 > ![result for addTeacher command example](images/addTeacherCommand.png)
 >
 > _New teacher added: Elizabeth Chua; Gender: female; Phone: 95673211; Email: elizchua@yahoo.com; Address: Blk 30 Lorong 3 Serangoon Gardens, #07-18; Subject: [English]; Classes: 8C, 5A; Tags:_

 [Back to Table of Contents](#table-of-contents)